Hanford Engineer Works: Separation

 The next phase in the production process was to separate the plutonium in the irradiated slugs from the uranium and fission products.
-The separation plants contained a separation building, where the separation would be conducted; a ventilation building for the disposal of radioactive gases; and a waste storage area for the disposal of solid and liquid wastes.
-In the original plan there was to be eight separation plants, but as a result of experience gained at the pilot plant at the Clinton Engineer Works this was reduced to four and then, in the summer of 1944, to three: T and U plants at 200-W and B plant at 200-E.
+Each separation plant included a ventilation building for the disposal of radioactive gases and a waste storage area for solid and liquid wastes.
+The original plan called for eight separation plants, but as a result of experience gained at the pilot plant at the Clinton Engineer Works this was reduced to four and then, in the summer of 1944, to three: T and U plants at 200-W and B plant at 200-E.

-Priority for construction was accorded to facilities in the 300 and 100 areas, as they would be required first, and there was insufficient skilled labor to work on all the areas simultaneously.
+Priority for construction was accorded to facilities in the 300 and 100 areas, as they were required first, and there was insufficient skilled labor to work on all the areas simultaneously.
 Little work was done on the 200 areas until January 1944.
 Although construction commenced on 26 June 1943, the work at 200-W was only three percent complete by the end of the year.
 The construction of the separation building, 221-T, was also affected by delays in delivery of critical equipment such as stainless steel pipe and the 10-ton crane.
 There were also some late design changes.
 The pace picked up in mid-1944, and 100-W was completed in December.
 Ground was broken in the 100-E area on 2 August 1943, but work was only six percent complete at the end of April 1944.
 It was completed in February 1945.
 Ground was broken at 200-N on 17 November 1943, and was completed in November 1944.
 T plant began processing irradiated slugs on 26 December 1944; B Plant followed on 13 April 1945.
 U plant never did, and was used as a training facility.